gvwilson/thirdbit/_posts/2016/2016-04-01-zen-and-the-art-of-assignment-operators.md

   not from what that thinking produces.
   As a friend once said,
-  some people have to be libertarians for a while in order to have something to grow out of...
+  some people have to be libertarians for a while in order to have something to grow out of…
 </p>
 <p>
   Some recent discussions on the Software Carpentry mailing list reminded me of all of this.